fireship-io/fireship.io/hugo/content/terms.md

 ### Governing Law

 Any claim relating to the Fireship.io website shall be governed by the laws of the State of Arizona without regard to its conflict of law provisions.
-General Terms and Conditions apply to the Use of a Web Site.
+General Terms and Conditions apply to the Use of a Website.